crispinprojects/talkcalendar/README.md

 ## Updating

-To update from the Talk Calendar 0.4 series to the 0.5 series export the current calendar to an ical file and then import it into the new version of Talk Calendar.
+To update from the Talk Calendar 0.5 series to the 0.6 series export the current calendar to an ical file and then import it into the new version of Talk Calendar.

 ## Speech Synthesis

 Talk Calendar uses it own built-in speech synthesizer coded from scratch to read out the date, time and event summary words.
+The diphone speech synthesizer used with the 0.5 series of Talk Calendar has been replaced with a ADPCM (Adaptive Differential Pulse Code Modulation) synthesizer in an effort to improve voice prosody, emotion and clarity.

-The number of event words recognised is constrained to common generic words used to describe a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, party, payment, reminder, restaurant, service, task, television, travel, visit, wedding, work*.
+The Talk Calendar speech synthesizer has a "limited event word vocabulary" constrained to common generic words used to describe a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, party, payment, reminder, restaurant, service, task, television, travel, visit, wedding, work*.
 You can use two or more words for the event summary such as "birthday party", "dentist appointment", "car service", "radio reminder", "television reminder", etc. I have been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday".
 However, many first names have not yet been implemented and so this feature is far from complete.
 If an event word is not recognised then it is skipped over.

-Talk Calendar uses the diphone speech synthesizer method.
-Speech is synthesised by concatenating pre-recorded segments of speech called [diphones](https://en.wikipedia.org/wiki/Diphone).
-A small pronouncing dictionary is used to convert a word into it a diphone pronunciation.
-I have been using the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict?in=C+M+U+Dictionary) to look up the phoneme pronunciation  of a word and then work out the diphone construction.

-The voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
-I have used the same licence for the voice hex arrays that I have created.
-There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).
+The code for my older diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).
+I also explored developing a Klatt synthesizer from scratch but unfortunately the audio quality of the output is very poor and sounds like a buzzing robot.
+You can find the code for my Klatt synthesizer [here](https://github.com/crispinprojects/klatt-synthesizer).

 ### Building on Debian 13 and Ubuntu 24.04 (x86 Hardware)